 “We could have wished that the strange genious, author of this piece, had not let the cat out of the bag; for it is such a mad, ranting, swearing, caterwauling pus*, that we fear no sober family will be troubled with her.”

-This means that this idiom is at least over 250 years old.
+This means that the idiom is at least over 250 years old.

 ”Oh, was this supposed to be a surprise?
-I may have accidentally let the cat out of the bag when I spoke to her earlier today.”
+I might have let the cat out of the bag when I spoke to her earlier today.”